matn7/Google-Platform-Notes/flashcard/EventDrivenMicroservices.md

 * Data Consistency: Ensuring data consistency across services can be challenging, especially when a business process spans multiple services.
 * Complex Transactions: Distributed transactions across multiple services and their databases are difficult to manage.
-Techniques like Sage patterns or eventual consistency are often used.
+Techniques like Saga patterns or eventual consistency are often used.
 * Data Duplication: Sometimes, the same data needs to be stored in multiple services, leading to data duplication and challenges in keeping this data synchronized.